sampsyo/home/_drafts/bril.md

 TK in the first semester, Bril didn't even have memory or function calls. the language for these was invented by students.

-## downsides/future work?

-* not SSA, but with an SSA variant. this is important so (1) students can feel the pain of working with non-SSA programs, and (2) so that they an implement the to-SSA/from-SSA passes as an assignment, and (3) makes it easy to emit from frontends that have mutation *without needing memory in the IL*
-    * there is an SSA form, but... it is not great (we should do something about that). this goal turns out to have been the hardest to meet
-    * maybe switch to BB arguments, for a more radical departure in the SSA form?
-I think a lot of the complexity/bugs come from trying to treat SSA as just a small tweak on the non-SSA base language